jm3/todayilearned/content/learnings/aws-amplify-console-ci-cd-pipeline.md

 [AWS Amplify](js) is a Javascript library.
-But [AWS Amplify CONSOLE][a] is mostly free docker-ized, one button deploy pipeline tool that will listen for git commits and then fire off docker-ized cloud builds of your site, build and deploy your app to an s3 bucket, and set up the cloudfront CDN and SSL certificates for all, all automatically.
-This easily saves you five confusing AWS setup steps.
+But [AWS Amplify CONSOLE][a] is mostly free docker-ized, one button deploy pipeline tool that will listen for git commits and then fire off Docker-ized builds of your app, build and deploy your app to an s3 bucket, and set up the Cloudfront CDN and SSL certificates for you, automatically, saving several annoying AWS configuration steps.

-I ❤️  it.
-This site is deployed and built for production using AWS Amplify Console.

-I had to do one mild customization of the build scrip to use the latest verison of Hugo, which looks like this:
+I had to do one mild customization of the build script to use the latest version of Hugo, which looks like this:

 {{< highlight yaml "hl_lines=6-10" >}}
 version: 0.1